subins2000/100-days-of-code/README.md

 ### Day 0: June 16, 2018

-**Today's Progress**: Changed flovor details of XView app, found the correct API to be used.
+**Today's Progress**: Changed flavor details of XView app, found the correct API to be used.

 **Thoughts**: Bud still not resolved